kingfariz/vtuber-logic/README.md

 blacklist = ["Nightbot", "streamelements"]
 ```

 4. Change the lore or identity of your assistant.
-Change the txt file at `characterConfig\Pina\identity.txt`
+Change the txt file at `characterConfig\Character\identity.txt`

 5. If you want to stream on Twitch you need to change the config file at `utils/twitch_config.py`.
 Get your token from [Here](https://twitchapps.com/tmi/).
 Your token should look something like oauth:43rip6j6fgio8n5xly1oum1lph8ikl1 (fake for this tutorial).
 After you change the config file, you can start the program using Mode - 3